Butternut with Tortellini and Walnut Cream Alfredo

 1 c water (8 oz)

 Measure walnuts.
 Rinse then cover in water.
-Place in an airtight container and refrigerate overnight.
+Place in an airtight container and refrigerate (4)overnight.
 Drain the water, rinse and drain again.
 Place drained nuts in blender and add 1 c water.
 Blend well 1-2 minutes.
 It should be smooth and frothy.
-If it is still course, strain it through a fine mesh sieve.
-Cover and refrigerate until ready to use.
+Use immediately or cover and refrigerate 2-3 days.

-2. If you are not using fresh parmesan use less and don't add the salt.
+3. If you aren't using fresh parmesan use less and don't add the salt.